All About Geshe Rinchen Wangyal

 Welcome to Geshe-la!

 Geshe La will be teaching drop in classes each week.
-Monday evenings Buddhism for Beginners 7pm to 8:30pm, Wednesday evenings Buddhism for Intermediate Students 7pm to 8:30pm.
+Monday evenings Buddhism for Beginners 7pm to 8:30pm, Tuesday evenings Buddhism for Intermediate Students 7pm to 8:30pm.
 Geshe-la also teaches our Discovering Buddhism course.
-He will also teach a series of How to Practice workshops monthly on Saturday mornings (details coming soon!).

-As Geshe-la will be living at the Centre in the upstairs spaces, we ask that you respect his privacy when using the gompa area.
-If you would like a meeting with Geshe La to ask questions about your practice please email Emanuelle on spc@jamyangleeds.co.uk
+As Geshe-la lives at the Centre in the upstairs spaces, we ask that you respect his privacy when using the gompa area.
+If you would like a meeting with Geshe La to ask questions about your practice please email Chrissie on spc@jamyangleeds.co.uk

 A Lama Zopa Legacy